jesperhodge/go-out/README.md

 - add your Google Maps API key to .env
 - `pnpm install`
 - `pnpm dev` (runs "docker compose up" and local servers)
+- setup your postgres db and add database url to env variables
+- log in to database via `localhost:8080` just by selecting Postgres and your user and password, don't fill in the "Database" field (just use admin/admin)
+- `cd apps/server` and `pnpx prisma migrate reset`
 - navigate to `localhost:3000`.
 You may need to refresh one or multiple times until you see google maps load; needs debugging.